fshfngr/noiseTest/README.md

 **Requirements**

 Python 3.8.2 is the earliest version the script has been tested to work on, might work with older versions.
-*Pillow* for Python, more info at: [Pillow Installation Page](https://pillow.readthedocs.io/en/stable/installation.html "Installation Page")
+*Pillow* for Python, install at: [Pillow Installation Page](https://pillow.readthedocs.io/en/stable/installation.html "Installation Page")

 **Use**